 ISO 3166-1 alpha 2 codes

 These two-letter identifiers for countries and territories were included as the first category as they are the basis for the long-standing and commonly-used definition of ccTLDs within the ICANN environment.
-The ISO list was identified as a relevant resource in RFC1591 and underpins IANA’s procedures for root zone management and assessment of delegation and redelegation requests.
+The ISO list was identified as a relevant resource in RFC1591 and underpins IANA’s procedures for root zone management and assessment of delegation and re-delegation requests.
 The list is maintained by the ISO 3166 Maintenance Agency, which adopts politically neutral procedures for determining which entities are included in the list.
 ICANN (specifically IANA) is simply a user of the ISO list and, as an interested stakeholder, participates in the Maintenance Agency’s deliberations.

 The list itself is dependent upon other United Nations sources, namely the UN Terminology Bulletin Country Names and the list of Country and Region Codes for Statistical Use of the UN Statistics Division A code cannot be allocated unless the relevant country or territory is identified in either of these publications.